up42/docs/source/up42-blocks/data/meteomatics-agriculture.rst

 Advanced
 --------
-Example of other possible variables
+Examples of other possible variables
 ------------------------------------

 .. |br| raw:: html